Legit-Health/dapi-sdk-typescript/Readme.md

 const apasiLocalScoringSystemValue = response.getScoringSystemValues('APASI_LOCAL');
 ```

-Once you have one object of the class `ScoringSystemValues`, you can permform the following actions:
+Once you have one object of the class `ScoringSystemValues`, you can perform the following actions:

 - Access to the value of each facet using the method `getFacetCalculatedValue(facetCode: string): ScoringSystemFacetCalculatedValue`.